xkeshav/kidz/README.md

 ## how to start

+install dependencies using
 `npm install`

-and
+and run the project using

 `npm run start`

-and open `http://localhost:3000` in the browser
+open <http://localhost:3033> in the browser to view

 ## Screenshot